Walnut Pear Cake: The Dessert With A Surprise Inside

 - Peel all 4 pears (leaving the stems intact on 3) and place these 3 in a saucepan with water and 1 cup of sugar.
 Simmer lightly for 20 minutes.
 Remove pears from the water and set them aside.

-- Divide the eggs and beat the whites with 1/3 cup of sugar in a large bowl with a handheld mixer until they are stiff.
+- Divide the eggs and beat the whites with 1/3 cup of sugar in a large bowl with a handheld mixer until stiff.

-- In a separate bowl, mix the butter, the remaining 1/3 cup sugar and the egg yolks until the mixture is smooth.
-Add chopped walnuts, flour, cocoa powder and baking powder.
+- In a separate bowl, mix the butter, the remaining 1/3 cup sugar, and the egg yolks until smooth.
+Add the chopped walnuts, flour, cocoa powder, and baking powder.
 Grate the uncooked pear into the batter.
 Mix again.